Standing Up For Grandparents, Relatives And Third-Parties

 As with any family law issues involving a child, a key concern in grandparent and third-party rights cases is doing what is in the best interest of the child.
 But it’s more complicated than that.
 Getting into court and being heard as a third-party regarding custody is complex.
 Our attorneys can tell you if you can be heard and how, strategizing to get you the results you want.

-We understand the special bond that exists between grandparents and grandchildren, as well as other third-parties and children in their lives, and we will do everything in our power to make sure that bond is not severed.
+We understand the special relationship that exists between grandparents and grandchildren, as well as other third-parties and children in their lives, and we will do everything in our power to make sure that bond is not severed.

 Talk To A Lawyer Who Understands Your Situation